giantswarm/swarm-wercker/README.md

-## Swacker: Code to Hosted Container in 3 Minutes
+## Swacker: Continuously Integrated Containers
-Swacker (swarm-wercker) is a minimal static webapp which is deployed to [Giant Swarm](https://giantswarm.io) using [Wercker's](https://wercker.com) continuous integration service.
-Giant Swarm's shared public cluster is currently in [private alpha](https://giantswarm.io/request-invite/) and it runs our custom container stack.
+Swacker (swarm-wercker) is a minimal static webapp which is deployed to a public version of [Giant Swarm's](https://giantswarm.io) Giant OS using [Wercker's](https://wercker.com) continuous integration service.

-Ping [me on Twitter](https://twitter.com/kordless) if you need your application for our Alpha test pushed through.
-We're working hard toward beta.

 The most interesting thing about Swacker is the fact you **don't** need `git`, `docker`, `boot2docker`, or anything else installed locally to launch your own containerized website on Giant Swarm.
 Shoot, you could probably launch the software using just your phone, now I think about it.